sshaar/clef2020-factchecking-task2/README.md

 # CLEF2020-CheckThat!
 Task 2: Verified Claim Retrieval

-This repository contains the _dataset_, _format checker, scorer and baselines_ for the [CLEF2020-CheckThat! task 2](https://sites.google.com/view/clef2020-checkthat/tasks/task-2-claim-retrieval).
+This repository contains the _dataset_, _format checker, scorer and baselines_ for the [CLEF2020-CheckThat! task 2](https://sites.google.com/view/clef2020-checkthat/tasks/task-2-claim-retrieval). <br>
 The task, given an input claim and a set of already verified claims, consists in ranking the already verified claims such that the ones that verify the input claim, or a subclaim in it, are ranked on top. <br>
 The goal of the task is to build a tool to support journalists fact-checkers when trying to determine whether a claim has been already fact-checked.